upolymorph/ansible-coreos-kubernetes/docs/getting_started.md

 	- apiserver
 	- scheduler
 	- controller-manager

+on kubernetes worker nodes:
+	- proxy
+	- kubelet

+finally to support high availability this playbook deploy on every node:
+	- a ha-proxy docker machines.
+> Note: currently those machines provide a HA access to apiserver on masternode by accessing port 8888 locally on each cluster nodes.

 #### 1. Check ssh connection ####
 You should be able to connect to each node of your cluster using ssh without password (authentication is done using ssh key).
 Use the following command to check: